 But, how could we be sure that the testimonials being given were not just advertorial but actual Passport America reviews?

 After doing a little research, we found some RV park review sites where we were quickly able to determine what these Passport America campgrounds were really like.
 Were they just run down old parks that were Passport America Campgrounds who joined the ranks so they could get more business?
-Or, were they nice parks offering a deal on their nightly rates, during their slower times, and wanted to offer a good deal to RVers like us.
+Or, were they nice parks offering a special price on their nightly rates, during their slower times, and they wanted to offer a good deal to RVers like us.

 For us, we have found a mixture or both!
 We have stayed in some very nice parks that were Passport America campgrounds and we got a great deal with our Passport America membership.
 We have also stayed at other parks that got acceptable reviews, but for us, they were pretty run down, and, they nickel and dimed us with nominal charges for things like having an AC unit.

 Personal Passport America Campgrounds Experience

 We stayed at a Passport America Campgrounds park located in Gasport, NY.
 It truly was out in the middle of nowhere, but we needed a spot for four nights and that was relatively close to Niagara Falls.
 We were boondocking at Seneca Niagara Casino and Resort, right near the Falls, but after three nights we needed to be attached to services.